Cookies managing

 The steps of an ESRS materiality assessment include:

-- Considering the list of topics covered by the topical ESRS (see ESRS 1, p.
-34-37 for full overview of topic and sub-topics).
+2. Considering the relevance of the list of topics, subtopics and sub-subtopics covered by the topical ESRS to your company (see ESRS 1, AR 16 for the full list).

-- Defining a threshold, above which an impact becomes material to the company.
+8. Defining a threshold, above which an impact, risk or opportunity becomes material to the company.

 Are the ESRS disclosures mandatory?